artsy/artsy.github.io/_posts/2018-04-17-making-a-components-pod.markdown

  > GD
 ```

-I'd recommend using Objective-C at this point, for simplicities sake.
-Swift is a great language, but in practice in
+I'd recommend using only Objective-C at this point, for simplicities sake.
+Swift is a great language, but I want
-our after tooling simplicity. for this tutorial.
-We're also not going to write enough native code to warrant the
+tooling simplicity.
+Swift and React Native is [docs] though.
+We're also not going to write enough native code to
-setup for testing.
-Plus, if we skip native testing then we can run CI on linux - which is basically instant in
+warrant the setup for testing.
+Plus, if we skip native testing then we can run CI on linux - which is basically
-comparison.
+instant in comparison.

 This has made a new library.
 Let's go into our project's root with `$ cd GitDawg`.
 There shouldn't be too much in
 here: